newellbrandon/kastendevhub.github.io/_posts/2024-06-03-kasten-and-strimzi-kafka.markdown

 [Strimzi](https://strimzi.io/) is a popular operator in the Kubernetes space, that streamlines and simplifies the deployment of Kafka clusters.
 It's fairly simple in it's operating model and provides a useful management of Kafka clusters at scale:

 *  The operator is installed via HELM in it's own namespace and is configured to watch ALL namespaces for Kafka configurations (via a CRD).
-*  When the operator finds a namespace with a Kafka configuration, it will deploy that configuration into the end namespace and manage the spinning up of pods, creation of PVCs and creation of all services.
+*  When the operator finds a namespace with a Kafka configuration, it deploys the configuration into the namespace and manage the lifecycle of pods, and creation of PVCs and services.

 As such it's actually very easy to build and deploy multiple Kafka clusters in a very quick fashion.
 In the below example we will deploy a simple Strimzi Kafka cluster, populate some sample data and backup/restore it.